 A progressive independent commercial business, created by Act of Parliament.
 Our portfolio includes the whole of Regent Street and much of St James’s in London’s West End, prime regional shopping centres, Windsor Great Park, rural land and coastline, and the UK’s seabed.

-The Savill Building
+The Savill Garden

 The Valley Gardens

-The Deer Park and Long Walk
+The Deer Park

 This area offers vast expanses of green grass for both you and your dog to enjoy.
 Enter The Great Park through Cambridge Gate by Windsor Castle and enjoy a steady three mile climb towards the Copper Horse at the top of Snow Hill.
 On reaching the statue, you’ll find stunning views over Windsor Castle, and plenty of hilly ground within the Deer Park to exercise your dog.
 Dogs must be kept on leads.

 With its flowering forest, wild grass meadows and exotic shrubs, The Valley Gardens is alive with the scents of grass, evergreen trees and seasonal blooms - loved by both our human and four-legged friends.
-Choose from a range of marked routes, each offering its own special view over the lake, and giving you and your dog with the freedom to explore your own path.
+Choose from a range of marked routes, each offering its own special view over the lake, and giving you and your dog the freedom to explore your own path.
 Dogs must be kept on leads.

 The woodland path bordering Virginia Water lake offers plenty of interesting things for both you and your dog to discover.
 From the rushing waters of the Cascade, to the mixed woodland undergrowth, it is no wonder the shores of the lake are favoured by so many dog walkers.
 A trip around the lake covers a distance of 4 ½ miles (7km), with the Pavilion waiting to greet you both at the end of your trip.